efJerryYang/chatgpt-cli/README.md

 python chat.py
 ```

+You can submit a prompt to the ChatGPT by hitting `[Enter]` key twice, and input text with a single `[Enter]` will be interpreted as starting a newline.

 ## Contributing

 If you'd like to contribute to ChatGPT CLI, please feel free to submit a pull request or open an issue!

+## Reference

+- The hint of using `rich.panel` packages comes from [mbroton's chatgpt-api](https://github.com/mbroton/chatgpt-api)

 ## License